Hobson's Choice (play): Broadway

 The 1966 Broadway musical Walking Happy is based on the play.

 Ballet

 An English ballet adaptation of the same title, with choreography by David Bintley and music by Paul Reade, premiered on 13 February 1989 by Sadler's Wells Royal Ballet at Covent Garden, London.
 A video production of the ballet has been seen on television broadcasts and released on DVD.

-West End

-In June 2016, Hobson's Choice opened at The Vaudeville Theatre, running until 10 September 2016.Martin Shaw played Hobson.